asigmatech/api-template/README.md

 This template is distributed under the **MIT License**, allowing you to use, modify, and distribute it freely for both commercial and personal projects.

 Enjoy building your next API with minimal setup and maximum productivity!
 Feel free to open **issues** or **pull requests** to help improve this template.

+## Feedback & Contributing
+This ASP.NET Core Web API Template is released as open source under the MIT license.
+Bug reports and contributions are welcome at the [GitHub repository](https://github.com/asigmatech/api-template).